 Loading Events

-Effective Root Cause & Corrective Action Training
+Effective Root Cause/Corrective Action

 The best approach to corrective action involves a thorough examination of possible causes, followed by careful analysis to isolate the root cause(s).
 Some of the most effective and practical tools for generating possible causes will be discussed (brainstorming, 5-Why, Is/Is Not, 8D, and others).
 Application examples of each of these tools will be presented and explained.
-Techniques for identifying options for corrective action and dealing with constraints will also be presented.
+Techniques for identifying options for corrective action and dealing with constraints will be presented.
 The session will include a discussion of the characteristics of effective systems that support continual improvement, as opposed to ineffective systems that consume resources and provide little or no return.

 The major topics will include: